Exit 173 to Exit 218 / 45 miles eastbound

 Daily commuting between Cleveland and Youngstown

-For a daily commuter the math is reasonable: $8.50 round trip with E-ZPass, $1,870 a year for 220 work days.
-The maintenance fee is automatically waived because 220 work days at 2 trips each is 440 trips a year, well above the 30-trips-per-month waiver threshold.
-Compare this to fuel: at 58 miles each way and 30 mpg, a Cleveland-Youngstown daily commute uses about 4 gallons of fuel per day round trip, or roughly $13 at 2026 prices.
-The toll is roughly 65% of the fuel cost, a meaningful but not dominant share of the trip's variable cost.
+For a daily commuter the math is reasonable: $7.00 round trip with E-ZPass, $1,540 a year for 220 work days (cash would be $2,200).
+The transponder lease fee is automatically waived because 2 trips a day clears the 30-trips-per-month waiver threshold.
+At 45 miles each way and 30 mpg, the commute also burns about 3 gallons of fuel per day round trip, so the toll is a meaningful but not dominant share of the trip's variable cost.

 FAQ